andrewdevwild/EtheRealEstate-2.0/README.md

 # EtheRealEstate-2.0
-My EtheReal Estate App
-App with Java and Spring for backend, MySQL as a main DB
+My EtheReal Estate App with Java and Spring for backend, MySQL as a main DB